rarDevelopment/replybot-dotnet/README.md

 This relates to the avatar change announcements above.
 You can also have the user who updated their avatar be @mentioned in those announcements.
 You can enable or disable these mentions with the `/set-avatar-mention` command.
 You can also choose to omit certain users (including bots) from these announcements by using the `/set-user-avatar-ignore` command.

+## Channel Update Announcements

+When a channel is renamed or the topic changes, Toby can announce those changes.
+You can enable or disable these announcements by using the `/set-channel-updates` command.

 ## Default Replies

 By default, Toby has replies to give him some personality.
 However, if you'd like to turn this off, you can use the `/set-default-replies` command.